-The fire-pit warms us on this chilly winter eve as ‘Glühwein’ (mulled wine) is sipped from souvenir mugs, and we look up to see hundred of starry lights strung in the trees above.
+The fire-pit warms us on this chilly winter eve as ‘Glühwein’ (mulled wine) is sipped from souvenir mugs, and we look up to see hundreds of starry lights strung in the trees above.

 Below us, the River Rhine flows, and in the dark distance, the hills of the Black Forest can be seen clearly in the day.